 Any parent who has gone through a divorce knows how important it is to consider how it will affect the kids.
 In some situations, it is the best thing that can happen for children in the family, especially if the marriage is toxic.
 But how divorce affects children means there are some things to look for afterward so that you can support your kids in the best way possible.

-Here are three factors that can affect how your kids might handle divorce.
+Here are three factors that can affect how your kids might handle your divorce.

 How Divorce Affects Children: Conflict